gianam65/datn-fe/README.md

+# TO RUN THIS PROJECT
+1. Clone the project: `git clone https://github.com/gianam65/datn-fe`
+2. `yarn install`
+3. `yarn dev`
+4. Access to your IP with https protocol: ex `https://192.168.1.1:5173`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.